Guido Carrillo

-Guido Marcelo Carrillo (born 25 May 1991) is an Argentine professional footballer who currently plays as a striker for Estudiantes.
+Guido Marcelo Carrillo (born 25 May 1991) is an Argentine professional footballer who plays as a striker for Estudiantes.

 Club career

 Estudiantes

 Carrillo played for Estudiantes for most of his early professional career.
 He was a fan favourite at the Estadio Ciudad de La Plata, having graduated through the youth academy and making his first-team debut in 2011.
 In February 2015, Estudiantes beat Barcelona Guayaquil 2–0 in their Libertadores Cup opener, played at La Plata “Único” stadium.
 Guido Carrillo scored three times for the “Pincha”, giving Estudiantes their first three points in the tournament.

 Monaco

 On 3 July 2015, Monaco announced the signing of Carrillo on a five-year contract.
 His former club Estudiantes had previously stated it had agreed a $10 million transfer offer (about €8.8 million).
-He scored his first goal for the club in a 3–1 away win over BSC Young Boys in the third qualifying round of the season's Champions League.
+He scored his first goal for the club in a 3–1 away win over BSC Young Boys in the third qualifying round of that season's Champions League.